ProjectsforTim/Drone_Threat_Detection_V1/README.md

 ---

 ## 🧠 Methodology
-1. **Data Collection** – Civilian drone imagery gathered from publicly available datasets and verified so
+1. **Data Collection** – Civilian drone imagery gathered from publicly available datasets and verified sources.
+2. **Annotation** – Bounding boxes manually drawn and validated in Roboflow.
+3. **Model Training** – YOLOv5, trained for 50 epochs using Google Colab.
+4. **Evaluation** – Standard COCO metrics used for precision, recall, and mAP analysis.

+---

+## 📂 Repository Structure